Plotting

 Interactive (JS) libraries¶

-Since Jupyter-flex dashboards have a web frontend, either static .html
+Since jupyter-flex dashboards have a web frontend, either static .html

 files or a running webserver, in general any library that outputs a web based plot will look better, for example: Altair, plotly, Bokeh and bqplot.